Berea-College-CSC-226/p01-main/Project Requirements.md

 *Due Tue Sep 22, 2020*

 1. Create and add the new file(s) to your repository for your final project code.
-2. Copy and paste any code that you plan to reuse from your reference files into the new file(s).
-Again, **DO NOT modify your original reference files!**
-3. Complete a rough draft of your code!
+2. Complete a rough draft of your code!
 Hints:
-    - Refactor your code to use a class(es).
+    - Begin by creating the outline of the class(es) you need for your project.
+    - Initialize any class variables and attributes.
+Give them initial values, or **None**.
     - Create stubs for methods that aren't written yet, but you know you'll need.
+This is also a good time to move code from your reference files, or refer to them as you refactor.
     - After that code is fully functional, add event handling.
-4. **Commit and push** your work often!
+3. **Commit and push** your work often!
+4. Update your Kanban board with your progress regularly!

 ---

 ## 📌Milestone 3: Virtual Check-in
 *Due Mon Sep 28, 2020*

-Add a note to this section of the README.md that indicates what percentage of the project you have left to complete.
+1. Add a note to the Milestone 3 section of the README.md that indicates what percentage of the project you have left to complete, and how confident you feel about completing the work.
+Elaborate!
+2. Add a new column to your Kanban board between **Not Started** and **In Progress**.
+Call this column **Final Sprint**.
+Move all cards into the **Final Sprint** column that you expect to finish by the end of class, and leave anything that is extra in the **Not Started** column.
+3. In the **Final Sprint** cards, put Due dates on each card for when you think they need to be done to complete the project.

 ---